kostafey/popup-switcher/README.md

 # popup-switcher

-popup-switcher provides (yet another) convenient way to switch buffers.
+popup-switcher provides (yet another) convenient way to switch buffers and optional navigation possibility through functions/methods.
 It uses popup lib for better sense.

 ## Installation

-Add MELPA (of not yet) to your `package-archives` list:
+Add MELPA (if not yet) to your `package-archives` list:

 ```lisp
 (require 'package)